1. How much do you charge for ticket fees?

-2. What if I just want a one-way ride?
+3. What if I just want a one-way ride to an event?

-No. For the time being, we are only allowing round trip rides.
+No. For the time being, we are only allowing round trip rides when using the carpool tool.

 No. Drivers are actually just like you; they're going on an adventure and they want to hang out.
 We also don’t do different charges based on weather or other supply-demand algorithmic figures.
-However, drivers do get paid for gas plus travel.
+However, drivers do get paid for gas plus travel, and all payment and matching goes through Ridj-it.

-Nope.
-Jump on the technology train!
-But seriously, payment is done electronically and securely through the Ridj-it platform via Paypal.
+Payment is done electronically and securely through the Ridj-it platform via Paypal.
+No cash, please.

 No. Drivers are not employees or working.
 They’re driving because they want to rock out with you.
 Buy them a coffee if you want.
 Flowers might be too much.